Introduction

 A large insect like a grasshopper.
 Sometimes locusts travel in huge swarms, eating all the plants they can find.
 In Bible times, locusts were sometimes eaten as food.

 A smooth, greasy, thick liquid.
-In the Bible, oil almost always means olive oil, which was squeezed from olives and used in food, as a fuel for lamps, as a medicine for wounds, and as a hair dressing, and skin softener.
+In the Bible, oil almost always means olive oil, which was squeezed from olives and used in food, as a fuel for lamps, as a medicine for wounds, and as a hair dressing and skin softener.
 Olive oil was used to anoint priests and kings.
-It was also used in religious ceremonies in the Tabernacle and later in the Temple.
+It was also used in religious ceremonies in the tabernacle and later in the temple.

 A rough, dark material usually woven from goats’ hair.
 When someone died, the person’s friends and family wore clothes made of sackcloth to show that they were very sad.
 A person would also wear sackcloth to show that he or she was sorry for sinning.

 The unseen part of a person that controls what he or she thinks, feels, and does; soul.
-The Bible says that God is a spirit, showing that he does not have a physical body.
+The Bible says that God is a Spirit, showing that he does not have a physical body.

 The place where grain was trampled by oxen or beaten with a stick to separate the heads of grain from the stalk.
 A threshing floor was usually a large, flat rock or a large area of clay that was packed hard.
 Threshing floors were usually built where wind would blow away the chaff and leave the heavier grain.
-See also winnow and chaff.

 Something seen during a trance or dream.
 A vision was a way God showed someone a truth that would otherwise not be known.
 Sometimes people were asleep when God gave them visions (see Ezekiel 8:1-4; Acts 10:9-29).